uoftgasa/uoftgasa.github.io/markdown/index.md

 - demand a 'last month's rent' deposit at the start of the tenancy
 - increase your rent by up to 1.8% each year after giving you 90 days notice
 - demand 60 days notice of you moving out of the rental unit
+- evict you to allow a family member to move into the rental unit
+- evict you for non-payment of rent or otherwise contravening your lease or the law

 #### Finding an apartment